vdesabou/kafka-docker-playground/connect/connect-jdbc-hive-sink/README.md

 Simply run:

 ```
-$ playground run -f hive-sink<use tab key to activate fzf completion (see https://kafka-docker-playground.io/#/cli?id=%e2%9a%a1-setup-completion), otherwise use full path, or relative path> (not working)
+$ playground run -f hive-sink<use tab key to activate fzf completion (see https://kafka-docker-playground.io/#/cli?id=%e2%9a%a1-setup-completion), otherwise use full path, or correct relative path> (not working)
 ```

 or

 ```
-$ playground run -f hive-sink-datadirect<use tab key to activate fzf completion (see https://kafka-docker-playground.io/#/cli?id=%e2%9a%a1-setup-completion), otherwise use full path, or relative path> (working, but with license)
+$ playground run -f hive-sink-datadirect<use tab key to activate fzf completion (see https://kafka-docker-playground.io/#/cli?id=%e2%9a%a1-setup-completion), otherwise use full path, or correct relative path> (working, but with license)
 ```